-Kid Facts About Venus: Basically, planets, are bodies spread in the solar systems that have a fixed motion around the sun, which is otherwise called orbits.
+Kid Facts About Venus: Basically, planets are bodies spread in the solar systems that have a fixed motion around the sun which are called orbits.
 Incidentally, planets do derive their name from a Greek word which means “wanderer”.

-These revolving-rotating beauties are of great interest for astronomers and scientists.
-Planets have always intrigued kids as well since they find it very interesting to know about the outer space.
-This article will deal with some cool and unknown facts about Venus and a little about planet Mercury.
+These revolving-rotating beauties are of great interest to astronomers and scientists.
+Planets have always intrigued kids as well since they find it very interesting to know about outer space.
+This article will deal with some cool and unknown facts about Venus and a little about the planet Mercury.

 REMEMBER THE PLANETS!
 (Without Pluto).

 My Very Educated Mother Just Served Us Noodles.

 Now that you have landed here either because of a science project at school, or due to curiosity, or to learn few basics, the following points will explain the same easily.
 Here are some awesome kid facts about Venus:

 The planet Venus has its name derived from an Italian Goddess of gardens and spring and is identified as the Goddess of love and beauty by the Romans.
 She is found in Roman Mythology and Astrology which states that the planet Venus is related to love, romance, harmony in one’s emotional attachments, marriages, friendships, and partnerships in business.
 It’s said to have a feminine energy and is said to rule signs like Taurus and Libra.

 Initially, the planet Venus was named as “Lucifer” which means “Light-bringer”.